x-b-e/cordova-plugin-camera/README.md

 - Ignores the `cameraDirection` parameter.

+- Ignores the `showLibraryButton` parameter.

 #### iOS Quirks

 - When using `destinationType.FILE_URI`, photos are saved in the application's temporary directory.
 The contents of the application's temporary directory is deleted when the application ends.

 - When using `destinationType.NATIVE_URI` and `sourceType.CAMERA`, photos are saved in the saved photo album regardless on the value of `saveToPhotoAlbum` parameter.

+- `showLibraryButton` adds a `Library` button to the default camera controls.
+For iPhone, this is on the lower right.
+For iPad, this is halfway between the shutter and `Cancel` buttons.
+The button is shown as the text `Library`, unless the app has access to the photo library already, in which case a thumbnail of the most recent image is provided.
+This is only supported on iOS 7+.

 #### Tizen Quirks

 - options not supported

 - always returns a FILE URI

+- Ignores the `showLibraryButton` parameter.

 #### Windows Phone 7 and 8 Quirks